rust-lang/book/src/ch03-02-data-types.md

 This code compiles successfully.
 If you run this code using `cargo run` and enter 0, 1, 2, 3, or 4, the program will print out the corresponding value at that index in the array.
-If you instead enter a number past the end of the array, such as 10, you'll see output like this:
+If you instead enter a number past the end of the array, such as 10, you’ll see output like this:

 <!-- manual-regeneration
 cd listings/ch03-common-programming-concepts/no-listing-15-invalid-array-access